 There is endless potential for sand creations.
 Sand sculptures are as heavy as 5,000 tons, and can be moulded into any imaginable form or shape to match any event or theme.
 Unlike the artists from the past who preferred to remain anonymous, the majority of modern sand artists manage to earn a paycheque from their creations, and many even compete for cash prizes and titles.
 In fact, there are literally hundreds of competitions happening every year the world over.

 One of these annual competitions is held at Fort Meyers, Florida.
 The American Sand Sculpting Championship & Beach Festival, which takes place in November, attracts a crowd of almost 100,000 participants.
-Around 12 or more of the top Master Sand Sculptors in the world take part, creating their art on the town’s beaches, with each hopeful of winning a prize.
+The competition and attractive prize is what draws Master sculptors, often around 12 or more, to take part in it; all with the hope of winning.

 The Championship, like the majority of sand sculpting competitions, is free to the public.
 The sculptures can be seen behind the ropes, which protect them from the crowd.
 By paying a nominal fee, however, visitors can secure a VIP pass, allowing them behind the ropes where they can see the masterpiece and their creators up close.